 Rear-end accidents are commonly the result of tailgating, which involves one vehicle following another vehicle so closely that they do not have time to come to a safe stop if the lead vehicle suddenly stops or slows.
 Another common cause of rear-end crashes is a distracted driver in the following vehicle who fails to notice that traffic has stopped in front of them.

-While rear-ends are usually the driver's fault in the following vehicle, the lead vehicle's driver can be liable for the accident in certain circumstances, such as if the lead vehicle traveled in reverse when the accident occurred or their vehicle's brake lights were out.
+While rear-ends are usually the fault of the driver in the following vehicle, the lead vehicle's driver can be liable for the accident in certain circumstances, such as if the lead vehicle traveled in reverse when the accident occurred or their vehicle's brake lights were out.

 Head-On Collisions